russspooner/AWShole/README.md

 License

-This project is licensed under the MIT License.
+This project is licensed under the GPLv3 License.
 Copyright Russ Spooner 2024